Port of Zhanjiang

 The Port of Zhanjiang is a natural deepwater harbor in Southeast China.
 It was designed and reconstructed as China's first modern port, the project being commenced in 1956.
 After nearly 50 years of construction, the existing 39 wharves are able to handle the containers, general cargo and bulk cargo that arrives at the port.
 It also has facilities for dangerous goods, petroleum, chemicals, liquid chemicals, storage, packaging, commercial and transit passengers, ferries, freight forwarding, shipping agents, ship transport, bonded warehouses and exports.
-Since 2004, the port has become a land, sea and air transport hub.
+Since 2004, the port has become a multimodal transit hub.

 Zhanjiang Port is also the headquarters of the South Sea Fleet of the People's Liberation Army Navy.